 In general, Aryans’ beliefs led them toward a better code of ethics compared to Babylonians and Assyrians.
 They relied more on a combination of human endeavor and action with honesty and righteousness.
 Aryans worshiped Mithra (the goddess of the Sun), Ashi (the goddess of fertility and marriage), Verethraghna (the god of attack and victory), Mazda (the great god of eastern and western settled, civilized Iranians), and several minor gods and goddesses.

-Religions during Pre-Islam Iran
+Religions in Iran during Pre-Islam Period

 Parthians’ religion was a combination of the religions of pre-Achaemenian Aryans, Zarathustra and Greek-influenced Seleucids.
 Mithraism was more popular among them.

 After Alexander’s invasion to Iran and Seleucid dynasty till Parthians’ period, Buddhism found followers in Iran and stopped being practiced toward the end of Samanids.

 During Sassanians, kings recognized Zoroastrianism as the official religion.
 The holy book of Zoroastrians, Avesta, was destroyed by Arabs’ invasion, but later could have been partly recollected and rewritten.
 It was written in Pahlavi.
 Later, it was interpreted in a book called Zand.
 Pazand was also written later to explain Zand in Dary Persian.
 All through the history, Zoroastrians have believed in three principles: good thought, good words and good deeds.

 During the first half of the 3rd century A.D, an Iranian noble man called “Mani”, started Manichaeism.
 He declared his mission and began from Persia and found some followers from Syria, Egypt, North Africa to France and Spain.
 In the 2nd half of the same century, he was killed in Sassanians’ prison.
 He wrote six books in east Aramaic and Pahlavi.